EkaterinaGorbunova/burger-house/README.md

 Example:

-Run `ng generate service App` to generate `app.service.ts` file to store the logic of connecting to the backend there
+Run `ng generate service App` to generate `app.service.ts` file (for ex. to store the logic of connecting to the backend)

 ## Build and Deploy to GitHub Pages